-A non-political, non-profit organization dedicated to creating sustainable food security and fighting climate change through the Love of Jesus.
+A non-political, non-profit organization dedicated to creating sustainable food security and fighting climate change through compassionate community service.

-Awa Fruit Trees was born from a simple yet powerful vision: to demonstrate God's love through practical action that addresses both immediate hunger and long-term food security challenges facing communities across Zimbabwe.
+Awa Fruit Trees was born from a simple yet powerful vision: to demonstrate care and compassion through practical action that addresses both immediate hunger and long-term food security challenges facing communities across Zimbabwe.

 As a registered non-profit organization in Zimbabwe, we maintain a strictly non-political stance, focusing solely on our mission to plant fruit trees in public and communal spaces.
 Our work spans across urban and rural communities, schools, hospitals, and churches throughout the country.